staccDOTsol/mpl-hybrid-404-ui-template-nextjs-tailwind-shadcn/README.md

 - view the amount of tokens held in escrow.
 - view the Core NFT Assets that are held in escrow.

+## UI Documentation

+Beyond this point is generic documentation for the UI itself regarding its setup and use of state management.

+- Why Zustand?
+- Access Umi in .tsx
+- Access Umi in .ts
+- Umi Helpers
+- Component Library

 ## Why Zustand?

 Zustand is a global store that allows you to access the store state from both hooks and regular state fetching.